Five@5: The Longford businesses that continue to operate during lockdown

 We are supporting businesses across Longford with a new Five@5 list every day #KeepLongfordInBusiness

-Following the latest Covid-19 restrictions introduced midweek, never has it been as important to support local Longford retailers and businesses over the next six weeks and in the lead up to Christmas.
+Following the latest Covid-19 restrictions, never has it been as important to support local Longford retailers and businesses than over the next six weeks and in the lead up to Christmas.

 As part of our #KeepLongfordInBusiness campaign, each week day at 5pm, the Longford Leader will publish our Five@5 of the Longford businesses that continue to operate during lockdown on our website and across our social media platforms.